gameofthieves/back-end/README.md

 telnet gameofthieves.com <PORT>
 ```

-Upon succuessful connection to the server as a user, the terminal window welcoming screen will look just like this:
+Upon successful connection to the server as a user, the terminal window 'welcome screen' will look just like this:
 ```
     ____                               __   _____ _     _
    / ___| __ _ _ __ ___   ___    ___  / _| |_   _| |__ (_) _____   _____  ___